Nanay41043/Survey_of_Deep_Metric_Learning/README.md

 Traditionally, they have defined metrics in a variety of ways, including Euclidean distance and cosine similarity.

-💡I hope that many people will learn about metric learning through this repository.
+💡 I hope that many people will learn about metric learning through this repository.

+🔔 Updated frequently.

 ---
 ### 1️⃣ Euclidean-based metric